 (In 2014, I wrote an essay in Malayalam, titled Science of Values and Geo-politics in a green-politics magazine.
 As a response to that, C.R.
 Parameshwaran, an intellectual, wrote an article entitled Nowhere to Go.
 The following essay – A God That Is Human, was my response to his writing.
 In this essay, I explore the idea of God, and the purposes it serves in our lives)

 In CR’s article, there is a persistent pessimism about human life.
-In his view, human beings are basically selfish and therefore an overall transformation of humanity is impossible.
-CR’s belief is something many of us share.
-Philosophically viewed, his position leans towards determinism – the view that things are predetermined and hence not really changeable.
+In his view, human beings are basically selfish and therefore an overall transformation of humanity is not possible.
+CR’s pessimism is, of course, something many of us share.
+From a philosophical standpoint, his position leans towards determinism – the view that things are predetermined and hence not really changeable.

-However, human life is not just about determinism or fate; it also contains free will.
-If selfishness is something that belongs to the realm of fate, wisdom and the choices it provides are representative of free will.
+However, human life is not governed by determinism alone — it also contains free will.
+We can make better choices as we deepen our understanding of life.
+If selfishness belongs to the realm of necessity, wisdom and the choices it opens belong to the realm of freedom.

 Nonetheless, I agree with CR on certain things.
 The world might not embrace all the values and ideals worth embodying.
 Even if the world takes them up at some point, it could be a passing phase; self-centeredness and narrowness may overcome us sooner or later.
-A lover of humanity must be realistic enough to accept and face such possibilities.
-Otherwise, they could end up in severe depression.
+A lover of humanity must be realistic enough to accept these possibilities.
+Otherwise, they could end up in despair.

 However, for those who have certitude about the value of life and the care it naturally deserves, such pessimistic views need not deter a life based on greater ideals.
 To explain why, let us first explore some universal conditions of human existence.

 Suppose someone manages to live through all these challenges; would anyone remember them after three or four generations?
-That individual along with their name and form, will disappear into an unfathomable nothingness.
+That individual along with their name and form will vanish into an unfathomable nothingness.
 Or say someone remembers them!
 Does it hold any significance for the dead?
-One is clueless about one’s life before birth and after death, and is equally uncertain about its significance in between.
-In all, we get to live a life that looks like a non-stop wrestling with nonsense.
+One has no idea of what follows after death or what comes before birth, and is equally uncertain about the significance of life in between.
+In all, life looks like a non-stop wrestling with nonsense.

 If this is the destiny of an individual, the fate of humanity as a whole is not different.

 It is quite reasonable to assume that we as a species would go extinct at some point in time, at least with the end of the Sun as we know it.
-Along with us everything that we cherish and detest will perish.
+Along with us, everything that we cherish and despise will perish.

 If this is our final destiny, what is the relevance of all the values we hold dear?
-What is the point of someone being devout to some ideals?
-Aren’t all these ideals mere social conventions, finally?
+What is the point of someone being devout to certain ideals?
+Aren’t all these values mere social conventions, finally?
 In fact, dedicating one’s life to selfish hedonism makes a lot more sense.
-Frankly, how logical is Capitalism!
+If we think about it, how logical is Capitalism founded on private interest.

 If that’s all there is to human life — a predestined nothingness — can there be a greater absurdity or tragedy?

 It is from these unfathomable depths of fate and necessity that wisdom elevates us to boundless Freedom.
-To know how, we need to examine the idea of God or Goddess that has been with humanity from time immemorial.
+To understand how, we need to examine the idea of God or Goddess that has been with humanity since we started asking questions.

 What is God?

-We get God when we add a drop of humanness to what can be philosophically called an all-inclusive principle.
-However, in spite of its humanness, God is completely free from all human necessities – it is omniscient, omnipotent and omnipresent; the one without a beginning or end.
-It also represents the final justice that compensates for all the struggles in human life.
+God emerges when we give a human form to what can be philosophically called an all-inclusive principle.
+Yet, despite this humanness, God is completely free from all human necessities – it is omniscient, omnipotent and omnipresent; the one without a beginning or end.
+It also carries the promise of justice that transcends all the struggles in human life.

 Still, what is the meaning of that humanness of God?

-It reveals the possibility of a human being to unshackle oneself from all the limiting aspects of life and to embody a perfection that knows no bounds.
-The humanness also implies that, that universal value is resonant to the human will.
-Viewed thus, practices like prayer and meditation are our ways or methods to attune and merge with such an absolute value.
-Wisdom maxims like I am the Absolute (Aham Brahmasmi) or I am the Way, the Truth and Life1 proclaimed by human beings across time-space are testimonies to this possibility.
-Take out this principle, all the meaning of life would vanish, and we would end up in the absurdity of the mundane.
-That is, this value is the foundation of all other values in life.
-If it is removed, everything will become incidental.
+It reveals the possibility of a human being to unshackle oneself from all the limiting aspects of life and to embody a boundless perfection.
+The humanness also implies that such a universal value is resonant to the human will.
+Viewed in this way, practices like prayer and meditation are our ways or methods to attune and merge with such an absolute value.
+Wisdom maxims like I am the Absolute (Aham Brahmasmi) or I am the Way, the Truth and Life1 proclaimed by humans throughout history are testimonies to this possibility.
+Take out this principle, all the meaning of life would disappear, and we would end up in the absurdity of the mundane.
+That is, this value is the foundation of all other values in life; without it, everything will become incidental.

-As the Source, it signifies the oneness of everything.
+As the source of all that is, God signifies the oneness of everything.
 Ideas like good, not good and better are also dependent on this first principle – that which helps us to realize oneness is good, otherwise, it is not.
-In short, the vision of an absolute value is as necessary as food in human life.
+Briefly, the vision of an absolute value is as necessary as food in human life.
 That is why, in spite of all the efforts to get rid of God, it continues to be with us implicitly or otherwise.

 However, if we conceive this value dualistically, as something that is separate from us, things will again turn absurd.